Devon Henry: Early life and education

 Henry grew up in the Hampton Roads region of Virginia.
 He worked at a McDonald's restaurant at age 14 alongside his mother, who later became a franchise owner in Richmond.
 He earned a bachelor's degree in biology from Norfolk State University and later a master's degree in environmental management from the University of Maryland.

 Business career

 In the mid-2000s, Henry left a corporate role at General Electric to purchase a small construction firm, which he developed into Team Henry Enterprises, based in Newport News, Virginia.
 The company provides construction, environmental contracting, disaster response, and project management services, and has completed projects such as the Memorial to Enslaved Laborers at the University of Virginia.

 Honors and recognition

 In July 2025, Norfolk State University named its campus communications tower after Henry in recognition of his professional achievements and support for historically Black colleges and universities.
-He has received awards from business and civic organizations, including recognition from the Metropolitan Business League.
+In December 2025, Henry was conferred an honorary Doctorate of Humane Letters from Norfolk State University.
+He has received awards from business and civic organizations, including recognition from the Black History Museum and Cultural Center of Virginia which honored Henry with its inaugural 1895 Living Legacy - Enduring Legacy Award, inspired by Arthur Ashe, to honor those using education, arts, or culture to build lasting impact.